MURDERGUTS/MURDERGUTS/README.md

-hey... man's. im new to github :3
+hey... man's. im pretty new to github :3

 wanted github to claim my user. mainly using this for ponytown. not gonna put actual work into this i guess </3